jasonzhang2002/CSCI-UA-473-Capstone-project/README.md

 Capstone Project of NYU Introduction to Machine Learning Fall 2022

+Please note, the data used for this project can be found at (http://www.kaggle.com/competitions/csci-ua-473-intro-to-machine-learning-fall-2022) as the files are too large to upload to Github.

 Project Description

 In this project, you will be working on state prediction of a 4-fingered robot hand given RGBD (RGB